klaus-kramer/Vigil-Fluminis/README.md

 # Trojan test:
 The "Trojan test with admin" button launches a simple Trojan-keylogger-test that identifies programs transmitting data outgoing while the user is typing; this requires administrator privileges.
 Naturally, this method would not detect Trojans that buffer data rather than transmitting it immediately.
 Users can easily test this by visiting a search engine, starting the test, typing something into the search engine (e.g., www.google.com), and stopping the test—at which point the browser should appear in the results.

 btw: Some overzealous, paranoid antivirus programs using heuristics — which rely on indicators rather than hard evidence — may flag the tool due to its keyboard access.
-Rest assured, however, that keyboard access occurs only during the Trojan test.
+Rest assured, however, that keyboard access occurs only during the Trojan test if you start it with the button.
 The tool is on the "good" (white/ blue) side.
 If you have any concerns, feel free to test the tool in a sandbox or virtual machine.

 # AI assistant (optional):
 - First you have to download an AI - suggestion Phi-3-mini-4k-instruct-q4